 We are subject to increasingly strict data protection laws in the markets in which we operate.
 For example, we are subject to the Brazilian General Data Protection Law (“Lei Geral de Proteção de Dados” or “LGPD”), federal law 13,709/2018, which became effective in September 2020.
 The LGPD significantly improves Brazil’s existing legal framework by regulating the use of personal data by the private and public sectors.
 The concept of “data processing” is broad and includes the collection, storage, transfer, deletion and other activities related to personal data.
 All companies that offer services or have operations involving personal data handling in Brazil are required to comply with the LGPD rules and adopt administrative and technical security measures to protect personal data.
 Administrative sanctions under the LGPD, which will be applicable starting in August 2021 by the newly-formed National Data Protection Authority (“ANPD”), include warnings, single and daily fines, and elimination of personal data at stake.
 The LGDP is very similar to the European Union General Data Protection Regulation (“GDPR”), which we are subject to in certain French territories where we operate in the Caribbean.

 Similarly, Argentina, Uruguay, Peru and Colombia have established data protection laws that largely follow the same framework.
 In Argentina, Law No. 25,326 (the “Data Protection Law”) is also very similar to the GDPR and requires companies that process personal data to register with Agency of Access to Public Information (“AAPI”), prescribes the instances in which data may be processed based on the law, requires that individuals be notified prior to their personal data being processed, among other security measures.
 Under the Data Protection Law, the AAPI has the power to impose pecuniary and non-pecuniary sanctions on companies that fail to comply with the law.
-Like Argentina and Brazil, Uruguay also has in place data protection laws similar to the GDPR that they have been strengthening in recent years, including by extending the scope of data protection regulation to data collected and treated abroad when it is related to the offering of products and services in Uruguay and requiring appointment of a compliance office for data protection when a large amount of data is being processed.
-In Colombia, Law 1581 also requires companies to have in place data protection measures and yearly disclosure of such measures and database of providers, clients and employees with the Superintendency of Industry and Commerce.
+On June 30, 2023, the Executive Branch sent the Personal Data Protection bill to update the Data Protection Law to Congress.
+This bill follows the technological and legal developments of the GDPR.
+Like Argentina and Brazil, Uruguay also has in place data protection laws similar to the GDPR, including Decree No. 64/020, that it has been strengthening in recent years.
+Among its recent developments, data protection laws in Uruguay have extended the scope of data protection regulation to data collected and treated abroad, when it is related to the offering of products and services in Uruguay and requiring appointment of a compliance officer for data protection and preparation of a data protection impact assessment when more than 35,000 data subjects are being processed.
+In Ecuador, the Personal Data Protection Law became effective on May 26, 2023, which adopts international standards and measures on data protection.
+In Colombia, Law 1581 also requires companies to have in place data protection measures and yearly disclosure of such measures and a database of providers, customers and employees with the superintendency of industry and commerce.
+In Chile, there is currently a draft bill under review by congress to amend the Personal Data Protection Law No. 19,628, which largely follows the same framework of the GDPR.

 Environmental laws and regulations may affect our business.